aditisrao2/Automatic-Text-Summarizer/README.md

 # Automatic-Text-Summarizer
+## About
-#### Developed an Automatic Text Summarizer using NLP libraries like SpaCy, NLTK and Sumy.
+Developed an Automatic Text Summarizer using NLP libraries like SpaCy, NLTK and Sumy.
 The goal of automatic text summarization is presenting the source text into a shorter version with semantics.
+## Data Collection
 Users are provided with three options for providing input data :

 1) Users can manually type the text and then request a summary.